 |Processing time||2 business days||2 business days|

-As you can see, in addition to a significant saving on the transfer fee, Leon can send an extra 330 HKD to his brother by using the online money transfer provider.Back to top
+As you can see, in addition to a significant savings on the transfer fee, Leon can send an extra 330 HKD to his brother by using the online money transfer provider.Back to top

 How to compare transfer companies when transferring money to Hong Kong

 - Exchange rates.
-Check to see which company offers the best exchange rates, but remember that companies with higher exchange rates may also charge higher transfer fees.
+Check to see which company offers the best exchange rate, but remember that companies with higher exchange rates may also charge higher transfer fees.

 - Fees.
 Make sure you’re aware of all the fees that you will incur with different providers when you send money to Hong Kong.